 Bing Visual Search results also include bounding boxes for regions of interest in the image.
 For example, if the image contains several celebrities, the results may include bounding boxes for each of the recognized celebrities.
 Or, if Bing recognizes a product or clothing in the image, the result may include a bounding box for the recognized item.

 The Bing Visual Search API is a RESTful web service, making it easy to call from any programming language that can make HTTP requests and parse JSON.
 You can use either the REST API or the SDK for the service.

-- Create a Cognitive Services account to access the Bing Search APIs.
+- Create an Azure AI services account to access the Bing Search APIs.
 If you don't have an Azure subscription, you can create an account for free.

 - Send a request to the API with a valid search query.